FlavScents AInsights Entry for (E)-2-heptenal (CAS: 18829-55-5)

 8. Practical Insights for Formulators

-(E)-2-heptenal is valued for its ability to impart fresh, green notes that enhance the realism of both flavors and fragrances.
-It synergizes well with other aldehydes and citrus components.
-Formulators should be cautious of its potency, as overuse can lead to overpowering or undesirable notes.
-It is often under-utilized in complex formulations where subtlety is required.
+(E)-2-heptenal is prized for its ability to impart a fresh, green note that enhances the realism of both flavors and fragrances.
+It synergizes well with other aldehydes and citrus components, but care must be taken to avoid overpowering the formulation.
+Common pitfalls include overuse, leading to an overly sharp or synthetic aroma.
+It is often underutilized in complex formulations where its subtlety can be an asset.

 Citation hooks: FlavScents; industry practice